Ana Mendieta’s Conceptual Performative Practice

 Franklyn Miller, a professor of film and video at the university and a collaborator in the CNPA performances, commented that Sharp was an “important vector” in disseminating knowledge of some of the recent artistic modes.
 He also provided the language and critical framework with which the students—and faculty as well—could articulate their visual explorations.
 The work Sharp showed, in conjunction with the discussions that took place in the Intermedia studio, inspired Mendieta with new expressive possibilities for using her body as a performative medium.
 After Sharp’s visit, Breder focused on the body as an agent in art.
 In Rubbing Piece of 1970, Acconci rubbed his left forearm for an hour until he had a sore.
 The notion of inflicting pain or causing discomfort by pushing the limits of the body was an objective of many early performance works.
 Mendieta did not subscribe to that aspect of practice.

-Facial Cosmetic Variations (face covered w/ hair & suds), 1972
+Ana Mendieta, Facial Cosmetic Variations (face covered w/ hair & suds), 1972

-Facial Cosmetic Variations (face covered w/ hair & suds), 1972
+Ana Mendieta, Facial Cosmetic Variations (face covered w/ hair & suds), 1972

 Marcel Duchamp with Shaving Lather, a study for Monte Carlo Bond, 1924